ekuns/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-For this part of the assignment, you can ignore the missing values in the dataset.
+For this part of the assignment, ignore missing values in the dataset.

-1. Calculate the total number of steps taken per day
+1. Calculate the total number of steps taken per day.
-2. Make a histogram of the total number of steps taken each day
+2. Make a histogram of the total number of steps taken each day.
-3. Calculate and report the mean and median of the total number of steps taken per day
+3. Calculate and report the mean and median of the total number of steps taken per day.

 ```r